sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app-ll2.md

     ![](./images/create-view.png  " ")

 15. Create a new *upload_customers* table.
+Paste the following code and click **Run Script**.
 This will be used in the application to show how newly loaded records can be scored on the fly.

     ````
     <copy>